cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

               prokka    atsA_12                 19          567
 -------------------------------------------------------------------------------------------</code></pre>

-View a summary of all genomes that at least a partial glycolysis or chemotaxis pathway.
+View a summary of all genomes that have at least a partial predicted glycolysis or chemotaxis pathway.

 `dbdm -c Metagenomes SUMMARIZE -t functions -q "glycolysis > 0 OR chemotaxis > 0"`